vedang/git-hg/README.markdown

 - Checkout a new branch from hg:

         $ git-hg checkout branch_name

 - Push changes back to hg, optionally to a specific destination:

 		$ git-hg push [destination]

+## Caveats ##

+- Cloning the hg repo will fail if it does not already have a master branch.
+The 'master' branch is the default branch for a git repository, but this is not the case with hg.
+Make sure that the mercurial repo you are trying to clone has a branch named 'master'.

 ## Structure ##